-Within the sub-activity Cross-Layer Validation substantial work has been made on improved methods for model-based testing.
-This work includes incremental testing of composite systems, off-line test generation from timed automata models, model-based test generation for data-intensive systems, as well as runtime monitoring.
-Work on controller synthesis has continued, focusing on synthesis techniques for timed games, modal specifications, and scenario-based specifications with the purpose of addressing timing properties, multi-objective optimization as well as fault-tolerance.
+Within the sub-activity Cross-Layer Validation substantial work has been made on further improved methods for model-based testing.
+This work on conformance testing of real-time systems using time- and data abstraction, asynchronous testing and test-case generation for embedded Simulink, includes incremental testing of composite systems, off-line test generation from timed automata models, model-based test generation for data-intensive systems, as well as runtime monitoring.
+Closely related to that of testing is work on the learning of (probabilistic) automata.